harshp30/SVMIndicatorsTradingStrategyImplementation/README.md

     *Setup*

-    This implementation is unique due to the machine learning compoenent.
-However to set up the data to perform the Machine Learning Componenet we have to do the following:
+    This implementation is unique due to the machine learning component.
+However, to set up the data to perform the Machine Learning Component we have to do the following:
     - Fetch the data in this case EURUSD=X from 2018 to 2020
     - Construct the signals for SMA, trend, RSI, and direction

-    After these have all been gathered we select the feature and target columns, in this case we have trend and RSI for feature and direction for target.
+    After these have all been gathered we select the feature and target columns, in this case, we have trend and RSI for the feature and direction for the target.
 Essentially what this means is that the ML model will use the feature columns to make predictions on the target column

-    We then create the traina nd test data with a 80-20 split.
+    We then create the train and test data with an 80-20 split.
 This means that 20% of the dataset is reserved for testing purposes

     ```
     X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)